luzgui/EnergyCommunities-ReguengosM/README.md

-# EnergyCommunities-ReguengosM
+# Modeling Energy Communities with collective photovoltaic self-consumption: synergies between a small city and a winery in Portugal

-Modeling Energy Communities with collective photovoltaic self-consumption: synergies between a small city and a winery in Portugal
+Calliope source files for modelling Reguengos de Monsaraz Energy Community